-Section 15: submission of dispute to adjudicator
+Section 15: Submission of dispute to adjudicator

 - 87. This section provides a statutory right of arbitration for Scottish Pubs Code disputes for tied pub tenants and pub-owning business.
 Such arbitrations will be "statutory arbitrations" as set out in section 16 of the Arbitration (Scotland) Act 2010.
 (Section 16 of the 2010 Act sets out certain rules that apply to statutory arbitrations, although the section has not yet been brought into force.)
 Section 17 of the 2010 Act, which is in force, allows Scottish Ministers to make further provision about the handling of statutory arbitrations. - 88.
-Under subsections (2) and (3) a dispute may not be referred to the adjudicator until the 21st day after the date on which the tenant notified the pub-owning business of the alleged failure to comply with the code.
-The 21-day period is to allow the parties a reasonable time to try to resolve the dispute without the need to arbitrate.
-A referral cannot be made later than four months after the 21st day.
-This period is always measured in calendar months, so if it begins on the 29th, 30th, or 31st of a month, and there is no corresponding date four months later, then the period ends on the last day of that later month (e.g. on 28th February if the period began on 31st October).
+A dispute may be referred to arbitration only if the tenant has first notified the pub-owning business that they consider there has been a failure to comply with the code.
+The notification must be given within 6 months, beginning on the day the alleged failure occurred (or the last day of a continuing failure, or the day when the tenant became aware, or could reasonably have become aware, of the alleged failure).
+There is then a window, beginning 21 days after the business is notified of the alleged failure and ending 4 months later, within which either party (tenant or pubowning business) may refer the dispute, to arbitration.
+The 21-day period is to allow the parties a reasonable time to try to resolve the dispute without the need for arbitration.
+The six-month and four-month limits ensure that any alleged failures to comply with the code are addressed reasonably promptly.
+The four and six months periods are always measured in calendar months, so if either begins on the 29th, 30th, or 31st of a month, and there is no corresponding date four or six months later, then the period ends on the last day of that later month (e.g. a four month period would end on 28th February if the period began on 31st October).

-Section 16: fees and expenses payable by pub-owning business
+Section 16: Fees and expenses payable by pub-owning business

 89. Under this section, a pub-owning business that is party to an arbitration is normally liable to pay the arbitrator's fees and expenses if the adjudicator, or someone appointed by the adjudicator, is the arbitrator.

 However, under subsection (2), this does not apply if the referral was made by a tied pub tenant and the arbitrator considers the referral to be vexatious (intended to frustrate or delay without any chance of success).
+A pubowning business may also ask the adjudicator to relieve it of a liability for any fees and expenses, or to transfer a portion (as the adjudicator sees fit) of a liability to a tied-pub tenant who was a party to the arbitration.

-Section 17: fees and expenses payable by tied-pub tenant
+Section 17: Fees and expenses payable by tied-pub tenant